 BLOG TOUR SCHEDULE & GIVEAWAY

 And now here’s the fun part!
-As part of this tour there are a couple copies of the book being given out.
+As part of this tour, there are a couple of copies of the book being given out.
 One person will receive a physical copy (US only) and 5 others will receive an e-copy!
 To try to nab a copy go to this rafflecopter link (and if you don’t win, I still recommend buying a copy! p.s.
 This book is free to read if you have kindle unlimited!)